xquyvu/ez-expense/README.md

 ## TODO

-- Add demo video
+- Add one-shot mode
 - Tidy up the repo
-- Test on Linux and Windows
+- Test on Linux
 - Check if the tests are still valid